cambragol/Fallout-Sonora/_pages/download.md

 2. Download and unpack [Dayglow DLC](https://cloud.mail.ru/public/s3bg/oiJr6N1Gh) into the install directory of Fallout Sonora, created above
 3. Rename patchDLC.dat to patch000.dat
 4. Download [Fallout 2 CE](https://github.com/alexbatalov/fallout2-ce/releases/tag/v1.3.0) and put it in the install directory of Fallout Sonora
-5. Download the .dat files named [patch001.dat](https://github.com/cambragol/Fallout-Sonora-English/releases/download/0.9/patch001.dat) and [Download patch002.dat](https://github.com/cambragol/Fallout-Sonora-English/releases/download/0.9/patch002.dat) and put them in the install directory of Fallout Sonora
+5. Download the .dat files named [patch001.dat](https://github.com/cambragol/Fallout-Sonora-English/releases/download/0.9/patch001.dat) and [patch002.dat](https://github.com/cambragol/Fallout-Sonora-English/releases/download/0.9/patch002.dat) and put them in the install directory of Fallout Sonora
 6. Change the language setting of the fallout2.cfg file to 'english'
 7. Click on 'Fallout II Community Edition' to play the game!